-For a Capstone Project, I understand that the chain of emails to which this form is attached, from Graduate School to myself to faculty member back to Graduate School, indicates approval and permission on the part of all parties involved to post the document on Digital Commons @ EMU or any subsequent technology.
-Theses and dissertations are approved through ProQuest.
+For a Capstone Project, I understand that the chain of emails to which this form is attached, from Graduate School to submitted.

 Figure 11.
 Rights and permission form for electronic thesis or dissertation project (ETD).
 (Do not fill out or submit; you will receive an electronic copy upon dissertation approval.)